askap-vast/vast-tools/docs/contributing/github.md

 Please address any lines of code that the app flags and upon a new push to the pull request branch, the app will automatically update the message to say if all PEP8 issues have been addressed.
 If there is no post by the app on an opened pull request it means the app has found no style issues in the proposed code.

+### Flake8 Lint Check

+[`Flake8`](https://flake8.pycqa.org/en/latest/){:target="_blank"} is automatically run on each commit to a PR using GitHub Actions to perform lint checking.
+Only minor checks are made and these are:

+* Trailing whitespace ([W291](https://www.flake8rules.com/rules/W291.html){:target="_blank"}).
+* No new line at end of file ([W292](https://www.flake8rules.com/rules/W292.html){:target="_blank"}).
+* Module imported but unused ([F401](https://www.flake8rules.com/rules/W292.html){:target="_blank"}).

+`Flake8` is included in the development dependencies of VAST Tools and the check can be performed locally by using the example below.

+!!! example "Example: Local Flake8 Lint Check"
+    From the project root directory run the following command:
+    ```console
+    flake8 --select W291,W292,F401 .
+    ```

+!!! tip "Tip: Ignoring Flake8 Violations"
+    There may be instances where it is useful for a lint violation to be ignored.
+    For example, an unused import F401 violation can be flagged to be ignored by commenting the offending line as so:
+    ```python
+    import foo  # noqa: F401
+    ```
+    See the [`Flake8` documentation](https://flake8.pycqa.org/en/latest/user/violations.html){:target="_blank"} for full details and options for ignoring violations.

 ## Releases

 In to order to make a release, please follow these steps: